Stephen Welton

-Stephen Frank Welton (9 February 1961) is a British business executive who is the founder, chairman, and chief executive officer (CEO) of the Business Growth Fund (BGF).
+Stephen Frank Welton (9 February 1961) is a British business executive and investor who has served as non-executive chair of the British Business Bank since 2023.

+He was the founding chief executive of the Business Growth Fund (BGF) from 2011 to 2020, before becoming executive chair and later non-executive chair.

 Early life and education

-Welton was born South Africa.
-He and his family moved back to the UK when he was 11 years old.
+Welton was born in Johannesburg, South Africa and attended The Ridge School.
+He and his family moved back to England when he was 11 years old.
+His father was employed by the Parker Pen Company.

 Welton attended Esher College.
 He graduated with a law degree from Durham University in 1983.
-He initially trained as a barrister, before becoming a loan officer at the Bank of Boston.

 Career

+Welton initially trained as a barrister, before becoming a loan officer at the Bank of Boston.
+From 1986–90 he was senior vice-president at Security Pacific Eurofinance.

-Welton was one of the founding partners of private equity firm CCMP Capital Advisors, JP Morgan's private equity arm.
+He co-founded Henderson Ventures and later joined Barclays Private Equity in 1995 as managing director.
+He left this role in 1999 to become chairman and CEO of TV Travel Shop.
+He subsequently became one of the founding partners of private equity firm CCMP Capital Advisors, JP Morgan's private equity arm.

-He was prior to that managing director of Barclays Private Equity and co-founded Henderson Ventures.

-Welton is the founder and first chief executive of BGF; a major investment company set up in 2011 by five UK banks – HSBC, Lloyds, Barclays, RBS and Standard Chartered – after the 2008 financial crisis.
+Business Growth Fund

+In 2011, Welton became the founding chief executive of the Business Growth Fund (BGF), a £2.5 billion investment company established by Barclays, HSBC, Lloyds Banking Group, the Royal Bank of Scotland and Standard Chartered to provide growth capital to small and medium-sized businesses in the UK.
+In 2021, Welton joined the Build Back Better Council, a Government business council launched by Boris Johnson to address the UK’s economic recovery from the COVID-19 pandemic.

 By 2023, BGF had invested over £4 billion in more than 400 growth companies across the UK and Ireland.
 Welton became the investor's Executive Chairman in 2020 before stepping down in June 2023.

-In 2021, Welton joined the Build Back Better Council, a Government business council launched by Boris Johnson to address the UK’s economic recovery from the COVID-19 pandemic.